-10) When the tentative subdivision plan requires an Urban Growth Preliminary Declaration under SRC Chapter 200, the tentative subdivision plan is designed in a manner that ensures that the conditions requiring the construction of on-site infrastructure in the Urban Growth Preliminary Declaration will occur, and, if offsite improvements are required in the Urban Growth Preliminary Declaration, construction of any off-site improvements is assured.
+10) When the tentative subdivision plan requires an Urban Growth Preliminary Declaration under SRC Chapter 200, the tentative subdivision plan is designed in a manner that ensures that the conditions requiring the construction of on-site infrastructure in the Urban Growth Preliminary Declaration will occur, and, if off-site improvements are required in the Urban Growth Preliminary Declaration, construction of any off-site improvements is assured.

 The property and development is located inside the Urban Service Area (USA).
-However, an Urban Growth Preliminary Declaration (UGA17-03) was issued on August 31, 2017.
+However, an Urban Growth Preliminary Declaration (UGA17-03MOD1) was issued on November 21, 2019.
 All conditions of UGA17-03 have been or will be met with the approval of this subdivision proposal.
-Condition 4(a) of UGA17-03 requires dedication of land for the future Coburn Reservoir.
-Proposed Lot 90 will be dedicated to the City of future land for the Coburn Reservoir.
 Therefore, this criterion has been met.